Frequently Asked Questions (FAQ):

 Important to mention is that I have categorized my instructions as follows:

 a) instructions that are add-ons for official LEGO® sets, they will remain free given the fact that I respect the 'Fair Play Policy' of The LEGO Group.
+The only exception is the London-Bus as I modified it significantly to make it 'remote controlled'.

 b) all other instructions.